 CAPE Declaration CSV

 Portal-ready, validated against CBP's April 2026 specification.
 Classified by filing path.
-Direct upload to the CAPE tab in ACE — no reformatting required.
+Direct upload to the CAPE tab in ACE.
+No reformatting required.
+Once CBP accepts a Declaration, it cannot be amended — additional entries require a separate filing.
+RefundDesk prompts you to confirm completeness before you attest.

 For your client